Steve-Mcl/node-red-contrib-buffer-parser/README.md

 * The output can be sent in any `msg` property.  e.g. you can send results out in `msg.my.nested.property`.
 This has the advantage of leaving the original payload in tact.
 * Input data can come from any msg property (not limited to `msg.payload`)
 * Input data can be a 16bit array (common plc data format) simplifying working with PLC type data arrays
+* Input data can be a hex string e.g. `1FE2D7FFBE`
 * Output results can be multiple messages as `topic` and `payload`
   * ideal for taking PLC data and sending it directly to MQTT
 * Output results can be a single msg style output